learn-co-curriculum/ruby-object-attrs-readme/README.md

 end
 ```

 With this change, our program does more than just make Kanye happy.
-It has some added functionalty.
+It has some added functionality.
 We could imagine collecting all of our instances of `Person` and sorting them by last name, for example.

 BUT, now, any other part of our program that was calling `instance_variable_get(:@name)` is broken!
 Additionally, any part of our program that is calling `instance_variable_set(:@name)` isn't taking advantage of our new first name and last name functionality.
 Any attempt to change a person's name with `instance_variable_set(:@name)` wouldn't *really* change their name, because it wouldn't touch the `@first_name` and `@last_name`variables set with our `initialize` method.
 It would just give them a `@name` variable set to a different value than the `@first_name` and `@last_name` variables.
 That would get confusing, fast.